 Healthcare.gov clients in Elko and Winnemucca Nevada are going to experience some major changes this coming November.
-As of today, (Aug, 2017) we have 2 insurance companies participating in Healthcare.gov and only one company in Elko and Winnemucca for 2018.
+As of today, (August 2017) we have 2 insurance companies participating in Healthcare.gov.
+In addition, there is only one company in Elko and Winnemucca for 2018.

 Centene Healthcare recently announced they will be offering plans in all counties of Nevada.
 This comes immediately following the news last week that Anthem and Prominence Health Plans will no longer be offering individual medical insurance plans anywhere in Nevada.
 The vacuum created by Anthem and Prominence left individuals in Elko and Winnemucca Nevada with no subsidized options through Healthcare.gov.
 With Centene filling the spot, these individuals in the rural counties now have an option.
-For 2018 they will be automatically renewed on to a Centene plan.
-They can change their plan choice from November 1st through December 15th, 2017.
+For 2018 Centene will take over the current health plans in these areas.
+Therefore, they can change their plan choice from November 1st through December 15th, 2017.

 Tax credits or “subsidies” are only available to those who purchase plans through Healthcare.gov.
-Without an option available through Healthcare.gov individuals in Elko and Winnemucca Nevada would be left with either purchasing a private individual plan or group health insurance, if either are available.
-The individual health insurance plans available off-exchange (not through Healthcare.gov) are only available in the Carson City area, Reno and Las Vegas.
-Group health insurance plans are only available if it’s offered through an employer.
+Without an option available through Healthcare.gov individuals in Elko and Winnemucca Nevada can purchase a private individual plan.
+They can also enroll in a group health insurance plan.
+This depends on if either is available.
+The individual health insurance plans available off-exchange (not through Healthcare.gov) are only available in the Carson City area, Reno, and Las Vegas.
+Although, group health insurance Nevada plans can only be through an employer.

-Due to the limited availability of individual plans many companies have started offering group health insurance plans in Elko and Winnemucca Nevada.
+Due to the limited availability of individual plans, many companies have started offering group health insurance plans.
+These are in Elko and Winnemucca Nevada.
 They are available from Aetna, Anthem, United, Prominence, Humana and Hometown Health.
 These options end up being more affordable for two reasons.
 1. The wide selection of insurance companies makes more competition.
 More competition means lower prices. and 2.
-Group health insurance plans are paid company to company.
+Group health insurance small business plans are paid company to company.
 No Medicare, Social Security or personal income taxes are taken out.
 This ends up being the single largest tax deduction employees can take.